OguzPastirmaci/ignite-2016-hackathon/README.md

 # Where can I learn more about the DevOps practices? #

 You can read [this blog post](http://www.itproguy.com/devops-practices/) to learn more about the DevOps practices.
+[Team Services and TFS Documentation](https://www.visualstudio.com/docs/overview) is also a great starting point.

 # Where can I learn more about Infrastructure as Code? #